annalunde/NLSprintSummer2020/README.md

 1. Download [node.js](https://nodejs.org/en/download/)
 2. Clone the project using `git clone` https://github.com/annalunde/NLSprintSummer2020.git
-3. Open the project folder and run the following command:
+3. Open the project folder and run the following command in the terminal:

 `npm install`

-4. To run the project run the following command:
+4. To run the project run the following command in the terminal:

 `npm start`